-Generic Drug: A Generic Drug as set forth in the Medi-Span Master Drug Database File or such nationally recognized source relied upon by the Pharmacy Benefit Manager or BCBSNE.
-All products identified as "generic" by a manufacturer, pharmacy, or provider may not be classified as Generic Drugs by the Pharmacy Benefit Manager or BCBSNE.
+Generic Drug: A Generic Drug as set forth in the Medi-Span Master Drug Database File or such other recognized source relied upon by the PBM or BCBSNE.
+All products identified as "generic" by a manufacturer, pharmacy, or provider may not be classified as Generic Drugs by the PBM or BCBSNE.

 In-network Pharmacies: Licensed pharmacies that have entered into written agreements with the Pharmacy Benefit Manager as designated by BCBSNE.
-The prescription drug coverage for your Plan may include more than one level of Innetwork (Preferred) Pharmacies.
+The prescription drug coverage for your Plan may include more than one level of In-network (Preferred) Pharmacies.